mercury0114/c_project_compiler/README.md

 run_c main.c
 ```

-**If** your project is built according to the required structure below, the tool will find all dependencies required
+**If** your project is built according to the recommended structure below, the tool will find all dependencies
-to build and run `main.c`, and then will run the following command (approximatelly) to aseemble the binary:
+required to build and run `main.c`, and then will run the following command (approximatelly) to aseemble the binary:

 ```gcc main.c path/to/dependency1.c path/to/dependency2.c ...```